 Curly from Shirley was a national bestseller.
 There's a good little doggie!
 And was recognised by New Zealand Post, 'Getting Kiwis Reading,' with the opening lines being picked as a favourite and printed on coffee mugs along with Victoria M Azaro's stunning illustrations.

 My second published work is a short horror story called, 'London's Crawling'.

 It was a finalist for Twisted50 and then went on to win a spot in the 'Dark Minds' charity anthology.
 The 'Dark Minds' collection became a number one bestseller.

-Dark stories have always been my preference.
+Dark stories and children's fantasy have always been my preference.
 As a teenager I read horror, sci-fi, dystopian, paranormal and fantasy, and I'd often dream about becoming a professional writer but never thought I could because I lacked a basic education.
 My teachers did the best they could but being in a low social economic area in South East London meant they didn't have much time to nurture students the way they would have liked.
 My spelling, punctuation and grammar wasn't built into my programming and I had to learn it as an adult.
 I still struggle from time to time.

 I'm represented by Vicki Marsdon of Word|Link.

 My YA 'Ghost Story Saga' is currently on submission and my Dystopian Thriller has found a home with Bloodhound Books.
 My debut novel was published Autumn 2017, it's part of a duology and book two was published Summer 2018.

 Watch this space if you're a fan of horror, dystopian, sci-fi, fantasy and paranormal.
 I have lots of stories I want to share with you.

 My favourite authors are CS Lewis, Roald Dahl, Suzanne Collins, Stephen King, Julia Donaldson, Dr Seuss, Phillip K Dick, JK Rowling, George Orwell, L V Hay and GX Todd.
 To name a few!